TabularEditor/TabularEditorDocs/te3/desktop-limitations.md

 <img class="noscale" src="../images/external-tool-architecture.png" />

-Once connected to the instance of Analysis Services, an external tool can obtain information about the model metadata, execute DAX or MDX queries against the data model, an even apply changes to the model metadata, through [Microsoft-provided client libraries](https://docs.microsoft.com/en-us/analysis-services/client-libraries?view=asallproducts-allversions).
+Once connected to the instance of Analysis Services, an external tool can obtain information about the model metadata, execute DAX or MDX queries against the data model, an even apply changes to the model metadata through [Microsoft-provided client libraries](https://docs.microsoft.com/en-us/analysis-services/client-libraries?view=asallproducts-allversions).
 In this regard, the Analysis Services instance managed by Power BI Desktop is no different from any other type of Analysis Services instance.

 ## Data modeling operations